 The presence of large grackle and blackbird colonies deter other birds from nesting in some areas.
 Brown-headed and Bronzed Cowbirds have tremendous impacts on songbird populations across the nation.
 A single female cowbird can lay up to 40 eggs per season, impacting literally hundreds of songbird species including a number of threatened and endangered species in the Edwards Plateau.
-Trapping and shooting are the most economic means of control with caution taken to release non-target species from traps and proper identification made prior to shooting.
+Trapping and shooting are the most economic means of control, using caution to properly identify species prior to shooting and to release non-target species from traps.